Well, I asked Mal Walker one of our Logistics Outsourcing experts, exactly that question! I hope his answer helps you.

-In fact as at 2017, 90% of Fortune 500 companies in the United States alone are working with third-party logistics providers, according to a recently released report from Armstrong & Associates.
+In fact as at 2017, 90% of Fortune 500 companies in the United States alone are working with third-party logistics providers, according to a recently released report form Armstrong & Associates.

 Of course some companies may try outsourcing for a period of time and then decide, for various reasons, to move those services back in-house.
 However, for many shippers—especially those exploiting the ecommerce explosion—outsourcing has become the only sensible logistics solution.

 The 3PL market has grown strongly since this post was originally published in 2012 and consolidation is a continuing trend.